CalvinRossSmith/mslp/content/sections/legal/pricing.md

 ---
 sectionId: pricing
 ---
 #### Initial Consultation & First Session: $150

 * Discussion with parent/guardian
 * Non-standardized assessment of child’s strength and needs
 * Debrief of initial impressions
 * Therapy schedule and take-home recommendation debrief
-* Length of session will be determined by age of child and participation of child.
+* Length of the session will be determined by the age of the child and participation of the child.
 (Will not exceed 60 minutes)